(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Take your dog swimming in Las Vegas!
 Find out where in our article here.

 Fortunately, the subtropical desert climate in Las Vegas is less than ideal for fleas to thrive.
 In the summer, Las Vegas experiences long stretches of hot, dry weather or heat waves that wipe out most fleas and larvae.
 The small number of fleas that survive do so by hiding in shady or damp places.
 These places are easy-to-access in your very own household, especially if you have carpeting throughout the home.

 Fleas’ eggs thrive under carpets, pillows, rugs, beddings, or any place that your dog sleeps on to find a cool damp place away from the sun.

 For those of you who think that fleas don’t survive in extreme weather, here’s some disappointing news for you.
-It takes more than a freeze or heatwave to knockdown these devious bloodsuckers.
-Unfortunately, these tiny creatures find a way to survival in most types of weather conditions.
+It takes more than a freeze or heatwave to knock down these devious bloodsuckers.
+Unfortunately, these tiny creatures find a way to survive in most types of weather conditions.

 A dog can come into contact with fleas anytime they leave the house.
 The most common areas for dogs to get fleas in Las Vegas are:

 - Taking a walk around the block

 How Are Fleas Affected by Weather in Las Vegas?